GREAT SALT LAKE MARINA — Two missing kayakers have been pulled safely from the Great Salt lake after spending hours in the water.

-Three men were kayaking Thursday afternoon from island to island but got separated when the weather got bad.
+Three men started their kayaking adventure on Wednesday with the intention of making it to Antelope Island.
+They were separated on Thursday when the weather turned sour.
 One man made it to Antelope Island in the evening and called for help.

 “After being out missing in the water for that long in less than favorable weather conditions, that is just the best news that we could hope for in a situation like this,” said Devon Chavez with the Utah State Parks department.
 “Great Salt Lake is a big lake.
 A lot of people don’t realize how large of a body of water it is.”